wnchan/tp/docs/UserGuide.md

 - **Double Degree**: <a id="glossary-double-degree"></a> An academic program where a student earns two distinct degrees simultaneously, usually in different fields.

-- **Double Major**: A type of academic degree where a student completes two sets of major requirements, although they receive just one degree.
+- **Double Major**: <a id="glossary-double-major"></a> A type of academic degree where a student completes two sets of major requirements, although they receive just one degree.

 - **Extraneous Parameters**: These are additional or unnecessary parameters given in a command that do not affect its execution but are not required for the command to function properly.